tillkaeufer/DuCKLinG/README.md

 Hopefully, this will plot/save you all the data you are interested in.

+## Note
+- sig_obs: you can use pre-calculated uncertainty of the data (same format as wave_obs and flux_obs)
+- 'log_sigma_obs' in 'fixed_dict' is a single uncertainty value in log for all data points
+- 'log_sigma_obs' in 'prior_dict' is prior that the code define to make the best fit to the observational data.
+The range can be provided as [-5,-2]

 ## Troubleshooting
 - It is important to delete MultiNest files when you re-run a model that was interrupted due to any kinds of errors.
 - Nov 13: When you use your own stellar files, comment out 'tstar' and 'rstar' in 'fixed_dict'.